 If you are drying your orange slice pieces in the oven here are my tips.
 First off, you want to make sure that you put down some parchment paper on your pans.
 I used large sheet cake pans, which allowed me to dry a lot at a time.

 I lined my pans with parchment and then lined my orange slices on the pan in one even layer.
 Do not overlap them.
 Make sure there is space between each one so that they dry evenly.
+You could also use wire racks to dry them.

 I heated my oven to 200 degrees F. You could go as low as 160 if you oven goes that low.
 My oven has a convection make setting where I can just turn the fan on for as long as I need.
 I find that this really helps the drying process.

-It will take about 3-4 hours to dry your orange slices.
+It will take about 3-4 hours to dry your citrus slices.
 You want to check the about every 30 minutes.
 You want to flip them each time.
 This guarantees that both sides dry evenly.

 By checking every 30 minutes, you will be able to tell if they are getting done faster that expected and adjust for that.
 Do not just put them in the oven for 3 hours and forget about them.
 You will end up with brown orange slices, which is not the goal!